Gunther-Schulz/coding-prompts/CLIPPY.md

 *   **Action:** The AI **MUST** explicitly state: "**Sustained Adherence Refocus:** Actively re-evaluating and committing to the full set of principles and procedures within `AI_CODING_PROCESS.md` (this document) to ensure continued meticulous adherence for the upcoming planning and implementation."
 *   **Rationale:** This serves as a deliberate internal prompt for the AI to refresh its attention to the comprehensive guidelines in this document, counteracting potential focus drift during extended interactions and reinforcing the commitment to rigorous process execution before detailed planning begins.

 `3.1.
-Handle Blocked Edit Attempts from Prior Cycle (If Applicable)`
+Handle Prior Blocked Edit Attempts (If Applicable)`
-*   **Trigger:** Executed at the very beginning of every Step 3 Planning Phase.
+*   **Trigger:** Beginning of Step 3 Planning Phase.
-*   **Action:**
+*   **Objective:** To determine if the current planning cycle is a direct result of a previously "blocked" Step 4 edit attempt for the same user task, and to define the strategy for proceeding.

+    **A. Check for Blocked Context:**
-    1.  **Check for Blocked Context:** Determine if this Step 3 planning cycle was initiated because a previous Step 4 edit attempt for the same planned item from the user\'s request/active plan was declared "blocked" (as per Step 4.4.3.b.e.i).
-The AI should have access to the reasons and history of the prior blocked attempt.
+        1.  **Action:** Determine if this Step 3 cycle was initiated due to a "blocked" status from a prior Step 4 edit attempt (as per Step 4.4.3.b.e.i) for the current planned item/objective.
+        2.  **Access History:** Recall the reasons and history of the prior blocked attempt.

-    2.  **If Prior Edit Attempt Was Blocked:**
+    **B. If Prior Edit Attempt Was Blocked:**
-        a.  **Diagnose Blockage Cause:** Analyze the details of the persistent failure from the previous Step 4 cycle.
-Consider if factors like code complexity, insufficient granularity of the failed edit, or other subtle issues in the target code were the likely cause.
+        1.  **Diagnose Blockage Cause:**
+            *   **Action:** Analyze the persistent failure details from the previous Step 4 cycle.
+            *   **Consider:** Code complexity, insufficient granularity of the failed edit, or other subtle issues in the target code as likely causes.
-        b.  **Consider Corrective Strategy (e.g., Refactoring):**
+        2.  **Evaluate Corrective Strategies (e.g., Refactoring):**
+            *   **Decision Point:** Based on the diagnosis (B.1), can a specific corrective strategy (e.g., refactoring the problematic code) likely unblock the original planned item/objective?
+            *   **Path 1: Corrective Strategy IS Viable:**
+                a.  **Formulate Corrective Plan:** Create a preliminary plan for this corrective action (e.g., a refactoring plan).
+This plan may be multi-step.
+                b.  **Explain & Propose:**
                     i.
-If the diagnosis (from 3.1.2.a) suggests that a specific corrective strategy, such as refactoring the problematic code block, is a viable path to unblock the original planned item/objective, then the AI **SHOULD** formulate a new, preliminary plan for this corrective action (e.g., a refactoring plan). ii. **Explain Rationale & Propose Corrective Plan:**
-                *   Briefly explain why it believes complexity (or other identified factor) was the issue for the previously blocked edit.
-                *   Propose the corrective plan (e.g., "To address the persistent edit failures in function `xyz` due to its complexity, I propose to first refactor `xyz` into `helper_A` and `helper_B`, and then update `xyz` to call these helpers.
+Briefly explain the diagnosed cause of the previous blockage. ii.
+Propose the corrective plan (e.g., "To address persistent edit failures in function `xyz` due to its complexity, I propose to first refactor `xyz` into `helper_A` and `helper_B`, then update `xyz` to call these helpers.
 This refactoring will be performed first.
-After it is successfully completed and verified, I will then re-attempt the original planned edit on the simplified code.").
+After its successful completion and verification, I will re-attempt the original planned edit on the simplified code.").
-                *   This corrective plan might be multi-step. iii. **BLOCKER (User Approval for Corrective Plan):** State that this proposed corrective plan requires user confirmation before proceeding. **Do NOT proceed with executing this corrective plan NOR re-attempting the original blocked edit until the user explicitly approves the corrective plan OR instructs to proceed directly to `Procedure: Request Manual Edit` for the original blocked planned item/objective (or suggests another course of action).** iv. **If Corrective Plan Approved:** If the user approves the corrective plan, this corrective plan now becomes the AI\'s current multi-part objective.
-The AI will proceed through Step 3 (planning details for the *first part* of this corrective plan), then Step 4 and 5 for each part of the corrective plan.
-Upon successful completion of the *entire* corrective plan, the AI **MUST** then automatically re-enter Step 3 to formulate a new plan for the *original planned item/objective* that was previously blocked, now targeting the corrected/refactored code.
+                c.  **BLOCKER: User Approval for Corrective Plan:**
+                    i.
+State: "This proposed corrective plan for `[target, e.g., function xyz]` requires your confirmation before proceeding." ii. **MUST NOT** execute the corrective plan OR re-attempt the original blocked edit until the user explicitly:
+                        *   Approves the corrective plan, OR
+                        *   Instructs to proceed directly to `Procedure: Request Manual Edit` for the original blocked item, OR
+                        *   Suggests another course of action.
+                d.  **If Corrective Plan Approved by User:**
+                    i.  **New Objective:** The corrective plan becomes the AI's current multi-part objective. ii. **Execute Corrective Plan:** Proceed through Step 3 (planning for the *first part* of the corrective plan), then Steps 4 and 5 for each part of the corrective plan. iii.**Resume Original Task:** Upon successful completion and verification of the *entire* corrective plan, **MUST** automatically re-enter Step 3 to formulate a new plan for the *original planned item/objective* (that was previously blocked), now targeting the corrected/refactored code.
-            v.  **If Corrective Plan Declined or Fails:** If the user declines the corrective plan, OR if the AI\'s attempt to execute the approved corrective plan *itself* results in a "blocked" status (i.e., it also hits persistent correction failures), then the AI **MUST** immediately trigger `Procedure: Request Manual Edit` (Section 5) for the *original planned item/objective*, explaining the full history (original block, proposed correction, and why it\'s now escalating to manual edit).
+                e.  **If Corrective Plan Declined by User OR Fails During Execution:**
+                    i.
+Condition: User declines, OR the AI's attempt to execute the approved corrective plan *itself* results in a "blocked" status (persistent correction failures). ii. **Action:** **MUST** immediately trigger `Procedure: Request Manual Edit` (Section 5) for the *original planned item/objective*. iii.Explain: Detail the full history (original block, proposed correction, and reason for current escalation to manual edit).
+            *   **Path 2: Corrective Strategy IS NOT Viable or Already Failed:**
+                a.  **Condition:**
-        c.  **If No Corrective Strategy Deemed Viable or Prior Correction Already Failed:** If the diagnosis in 3.1.2.a does not suggest a clear corrective strategy like refactoring, OR if a corrective strategy (like refactoring for this same original planned item/objective) was already attempted in a previous iteration and also led to a block, then the AI **MUST** immediately trigger `Procedure: Request Manual Edit` (Section 5) for the original planned item/objective, explaining the history of failures.
+                    *   Diagnosis (B.1) does not suggest a clear corrective strategy, OR
+                    *   A corrective strategy for this same original item was already attempted in a previous iteration and also led to a "blocked" status.
+                b.  **Action:** **MUST** immediately trigger `Procedure: Request Manual Edit` (Section 5) for the *original planned item/objective*.
+                c.  **Explain:** Detail the history of failures.

-    3.  **If Not Initiated by a Blocked Edit:** If this Step 3 cycle was not triggered by a previously blocked edit attempt, proceed directly to Step 3.2.
+    **C. If Not Initiated by a Blocked Edit:**
+        1.  **Action:** Proceed directly to Step 3.2 (`Ensure Sufficient Context`).

 `3.2.
 Ensure Sufficient Context (Initial Check):`
 *   **Action:** Execute `Procedure: Ensure Sufficient File Context` (Section 4).